How to Gain Confidence to Speak in Public: 11 Easy Tips (2026)

 Imagine yourself on the stage, and the people around are listening to you attentively.
 This is a mental rehearsal that makes your brain feel real.

-Daily, you just have to do visualization for 5-10 minutes—close your eyes and imagine that you are speaking very confidently.
+Daily, you just have to do visualisation for 5-10 minutes—close your eyes and imagine that you are speaking very confidently.
 This sends a positive signal to the weak brain.

-This is a method that removes fear from within us and builds self-confidence, and that too without going in front of an audience.
+This technique slowly reduces stage anxiety from within us and builds self-confidence, and that too without going in front of an audience.

 This technique is especially helpful for people who are introverted, who keep to themselves more often, or those who face public speaking anxiety.